ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 57145 (55357, 56329) => 🐉
 ```

-If you have a character (which will be a string of one or two code units), you can use `codePointAt(0)` to get its code.
+If you have a character (which will be a string of one or two code units), you can use `codePointAt()` to get its code point and `charCodeAt` to get its code unit.

 ```js
 let horseShoe = "🐴👟";